sphinx-doc/sphinx/doc/config.rst

 .. confval:: epub_show_urls

    Control whether to display URL addresses.
-This is very useful for printed copies of the manual.
-The setting can have the following values:
+This is very useful for readers that have no other means to display the linked URL.
+The settings can have the following values:

-   * ``'no'`` -- do not display URLs (default)
+   * ``'inline'`` -- display URLs inline in parentheses (default)
-   * ``'inline'`` -- display URLs inline in parentheses
+   * ``'no'`` -- do not display URLs

 .. _latex-options: